partigabor/aromatica-old/database/output/md/long_pepper_gen.md

 bibFile = "static/files/bibliography.json"
 +++

-The spike-like cluster of fruits of piper longum from india; fruit of piper longum, see also Java long pepper.
+The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum, see also Java long pepper.

 Long Pepper (*Piper longum* L.) is a culinary and medicinal spice from the *Piperaceae* family,[^powo] originating in the region(s) of E. Himalaya to S. China; Indo-China; IndiaIt is used for its fruit, primarily for South and Souteast Asian cuisine; Ayurveda and TCM.
 Its aroma is described as pungent, peppery, with a heat index of 4-9.[^ucla_medicinal_2002]

 |  English  | Arabic|Chinese| Hungarian |
 |-----------|-------|-------|-----------|